Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Uwrik said nothing.

 Ryth gave him a primly satisfied look and put the tablet away in his case.
 "To an extent, I can see the appeal of them.
-The Gao have a reputation for being...uncomplicated.
+The Gao have a reputation for being... uncomplicated.
 Loyal.
 Honest and forthright.
 A society where the *men* run the show, and run it like it should be, eh?
-To a certain kind of man, I’m sure the fantasy of a society that just...oh...sees what’s wrong and deals with it directly?
+To a certain kind of man, I’m sure the fantasy of a society that just... oh... sees what’s wrong and deals with it directly?
 Where even *courtship* is straightforward and honest?
 Where the go-to mode of conflict resolution is a quick fight, establish a dominance hierarchy and then go back to being friends?
 And whose supreme leader is the absolute, utter embodiment of those ideals?
 Oh yes, I can understand how that might appeal to a certain kind of man."

 He fixed Uwrik with a glare.
 "You are not a Gaoian.
 You will never *be* a Gaoian, and if I were you I would be very *happy* about that fact, because it means I don’t get to just claw your throat out and drink your blood for betraying the House, even if I was barbaric enough to want to. *We* have rules, and we stick to them even when they are inconvenient. *Our* Matriarch won’t pin you to the ground and tear you apart like a *Hunter."*